 The word “diminished” in a chord name, always refers to the 5th that was lowered.
 (The words “major” and “minor” refer to the 3rd)

-Here’s the fingerings for the Bdim triad on strings 123 and on 234.
+Here are the fingerings for the Bdim triad on strings 123 and on 234.

 Play them up and down the guitar neck on both string sets till you have them memorized.